-- In response to the changes in the economic and social situation in the world including ASEAN and Japan, the vision for the future relationship between ASEAN and Japan is to "Realize a secure, prosperous and free economy and society through fair and mutually beneficial economic cocreation, based on the trust established over the past 50 years." - This "trust" is an indispensable foundation for ASEAN and Japan to recognize each other's "value" and co-create economic and social value.
+- In response to the changes in the economic and social situation in the world including ASEAN and Japan, the vision for the future relationship between ASEAN and Japan is to "Realize a secure, prosperous and free economy and society through fair and mutually beneficial economic co-creation, based on the trust established over the past 50 years." - This "trust" is an indispensable foundation for ASEAN and Japan to recognize each other's "value" and co-create economic and social value.
 It is important to not only provide value in one direction, such as conventional aid from Japan and promotion of economic activities by Japanese companies in ASEAN, but also to promote economic co-creation while realizing inclusive growth in a two-way and mutually beneficial manner, taking into account fairness, respecting the diversity of ASEAN Member States and enjoying the benefits of various growth models and innovations that reflect the strengths of each country.

-3.2 Three fundamental concepts to support the vision - sharing of experience in solving social challenges, facing the reality of the region and respecting diversity, and exchange of human resources
+3.2 Three fundamental concepts to support the vision - sharing of experience in solving socio-economic challenges, facing the reality of the region and respecting diversity, and exchange of human resources

 - The economic and social landscape of ASEAN is undergoing major changes due to generational change in many ASEAN Member States, and the circulation of human resources.
-Against this backdrop, the following are the three fundamental concepts to support the vision. - The first concept is to share the experience in solving social challenges.
-Japan has accumulated experience and knowledge as an advanced country in terms of solving social challenges that ASEAN will face in the near future, such as problems accompanied by urbanization and industrialization, air and water pollution and low birthrates and ageing societies.
-Intangible values such as environmental friendliness and safety, which have been cultivated through the resolution of these social challenges, are effective experiences for resolving the challenges faced by ASEAN Member States. - The second concept is to respect diversity and the realities faced by each region.
+Against this backdrop, the following are the three fundamental concepts to support the vision. - The first concept is to share the experience in solving socio-economic challenges.
+Japan has accumulated experience and knowledge as an advanced country in terms of solving socio-economic challenges that ASEAN will face in the near future, such as problems accompanied by urbanization and industrialization, air and water pollution and low birthrates and ageing societies.
+Intangible values such as environmental friendliness and safety, which have been cultivated through the resolution of these socio-economic challenges, are effective experiences for resolving the challenges faced by ASEAN Member States. - The second concept is to respect diversity and the realities faced by each region.
 Japan has faced the individual circumstances of each ASEAN Member State, respected their diversity, and worked to respond in a realistic manner.
-Japan is expected to share with ASEAN the need for understanding such realistic and diverse responses, and also to play a role in directing discussions with the Western countries through multiple channels, such as the G7.
-One example is the Asia Energy Transition Initiative (AETI), which supports realistic and diverse approaches to realizing carbon neutrality.
+Japan is expected to share with ASEAN the need for understanding such realistic and diverse responses, and also to play a role in directing discussions with the Western countries through channels, such as the G7.
+Some examples are the Asia Zero Emissions Community (AZEC), a regional platform of Asian countries that share a common philosophy and values to promote decarbonization, and the Asia Energy Transition Initiative (AETI), which supports realistic and diverse approaches to realizing carbon neutrality.
 In the past, Japan has faced the political and social realities of its partners to build long-term relationships of trust and achieve economic growth together.
 In times of crisis, the countries have supported each other with their own unique approaches.
 The existence of such long-term and strong business relationships is becoming increasingly important in a fast-changing global order.
-The economic co-creation model established by ASEAN and Japan is expected to become a model that balances economic growth and solution of social challenges arising from rapid economic development.
+The economic co-creation model established by ASEAN and Japan is expected to become a model that balances economic growth and solution of socio-economic challenges arising from rapid economic development.